Abhijitt25/Parking-At-Tips/SRS.md

   4. Administrators will manage user accounts, including adding new users, assigning roles and permissions, and revoking access as needed.

 ### PARKING OWNER:
- 1. Offers promotions and discounts to attract more customers.
+ 1. Offers discounts to attract more customers.
  2. By using Smart Parking system, parking owners maximize their revenue by providing real-time occupancy information, dynamic pricing based on demands.
  3. Parking owners will analyze parking trends, identify areas of improvement, and make informed decisions about pricing strategies, marketing